Creating Your First Monitor

 Get Started in 1 Minute

-Section titled “Get Started in 1 Minute”Let’s get your first endpoint check up and running.
+Section titled “Get Started in 1 Minute”Let’s get your first uptime check up and running.

 1. Create the Monitor